DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ## Definitions

 ### AcceleratorConfig
-* AcceleratorConfig `object`: Specifies the type and number of accelerator cards attached to the instances of an instance group (see GPUs on Compute Engine).
+* AcceleratorConfig `object`: Specifies the type and number of accelerator cards attached to the instances of an instance.
+See GPUs on Compute Engine.
   * acceleratorCount `integer`: The number of the accelerator cards of this type exposed to this instance.
   * acceleratorTypeUri `string`: Full URL, partial URI, or short name of the accelerator type resource to expose to this instance.
-See Google Compute Engine AcceleratorTypes( /compute/docs/reference/beta/acceleratorTypes)Examples * https://www.googleapis.com/compute/beta/projects/[project_id]/zones/us-east1-a/acceleratorTypes/nvidia-tesla-k80 * projects/[project_id]/zones/us-east1-a/acceleratorTypes/nvidia-tesla-k80 * nvidia-tesla-k80
+See Compute Engine AcceleratorTypes.Examples:

 ### CancelJobRequest
 * CancelJobRequest `object`: A request to cancel a job.

 ### Cluster
-* Cluster `object`: Describes the identifying information, config, and status of a cluster of Google Compute Engine instances.
+* Cluster `object`: Describes the identifying information, config, and status of a cluster of Compute Engine instances.
   * clusterName `string`: Required.
 The cluster name.
 Cluster names within a project must be unique.
 Names of deleted clusters can be reused.
   * clusterUuid `string`: Output only.
 A cluster UUID (Unique Universal Identifier).
 Cloud Dataproc generates this value when it creates the cluster.
   * config [ClusterConfig](#clusterconfig)